jose-oc/josefo-developer/content/linux/java-implement-statistics-on-your-project.en.md

 </h2>

 <p style="text-align: justify">
   If JSF and PrimeFaces are already working we can work on our goal.
-I&#8217;ll show you how easy is to create a chart to represent your data.
+I'll show you how easy is to create a chart to represent your data.
 </p>

 <h3 style="text-align: justify">